Chapter 5: The Seal and the Mark

 The Simplicity Test

 The Sabbath position: God wrote "the seventh day is the Sabbath" in stone.
 The seventh day is Saturday.
 Therefore Saturday is the Sabbath.
-One step.
-Zero additions.
-This is Jesus's pattern: return to what God originally said.
+It requires one step and zero additions.

 The Sunday position: God wrote "the seventh day" but meant something else.
 Perhaps the resurrection changed it (nowhere stated).
 Perhaps the church has authority to change it (human claim).
 Perhaps God accepts the substitution (nowhere confirmed).
-Multiple steps.
-Multiple assumptions.
-Each requiring independent proof.
-This is the Pharisees' pattern: layer human traditions on top of divine commands.
+This requires multiple steps and multiple assumptions, each requiring independent proof.

-For a detailed response to the "Seal is Holy Spirit, not Sabbath" objection, see Appendix B, Objection 17.
+For a detailed response to the "Seal is Holy Ghost, not Sabbath" objection, see Appendix B, Objection 17.

 The Priest Wore It First